The life and legacy of Thomas Coram

 On this page

-The exhibition ‘Thomas Coram: My Life and Legacy’ highlights Thomas Coram’s overseas work and travels in America, and his 17-year campaign to establish his charity, then known as the Foundling Hospital, the first home for babies whose mothers were unable to care for them.
+The exhibition ‘Thomas Coram: My Life and Legacy’ brought to life Thomas Coram’s overseas work and travels in America, and his 17-year campaign to establish his charity, then known as the Foundling Hospital, the first home for babies whose mothers were unable to care for them.

-The new exhibition, which opened on Friday 20 September at Coram Campus in London, features historic items, such as his prayer book and pocket book, as well as a replica of his famous red coat created by historical costumier Ninya Mikhaila, whose work has been seen in programmes including BBC 4’s A Stitch in Time.
+The exhibition featured information panels and historic items, such as his prayer book and pocket book, as well as a replica of his famous red coat created by historical costumier Ninya Mikhaila, whose work has been seen in programmes including BBC 4’s A Stitch in Time.